google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-payment-request-api.md

-If you have a text editor that lets you open a project, then open the __project__ folder in the __ecommerce-demo__ folder.
+If you have a text editor that lets you open a project, then open the __project__ folder in the __pwa-ecommerce-demo__ folder.
 This will make it easier to stay organized.
 Otherwise, open the folder in your computer's file system.
 The __project__ folder is where you will build the app.